Assistant Or Associate Professor Jobs at University of Kentucky with Visa Sponsorship

 Does University of Kentucky sponsor H-1B visas for Assistant Or Associate Professors?

 Yes.
-University of Kentucky is a cap-exempt institution, which means it can file H-1B petitions with USCIS at any time of year without being subject to the annual lottery.
+University of Kentucky is a cap-exempt institution, which means it can file H-1B visa petitions with USCIS at any time of year without being subject to the annual lottery.
 This is a meaningful advantage for international faculty candidates.
 Sponsorship is typically initiated after a formal offer is extended through a completed faculty search process.

 Which visa types are commonly used for Assistant Or Associate Professor roles at University of Kentucky?

 H-1B is the standard visa for tenure-track and tenured faculty positions.
-J-1 is commonly used for visiting scholars, postdoctoral researchers, and shorter-term academic appointments.
-TN may apply for Canadian or Mexican nationals in qualifying academic disciplines.
+J-1 visa is commonly used for visiting scholars, postdoctoral researchers, and shorter-term academic appointments.
+TN visa may apply for Canadian or Mexican nationals in qualifying academic disciplines.
 For permanent positions, University of Kentucky may support EB-2 or EB-3 Green Card sponsorship through the PERM labor certification process with DOL.

 What qualifications are expected for Assistant Or Associate Professor roles at University of Kentucky?